 An Englishman returned the favour in 1945 by examining drinking in Brisbane, the account appearing in its press just after the war.
 The writer was a journalist turned naval officer.
 He reported his mens’ impressions, all favourable.

-Yet, there was no parallel to the Australian’s dismissal of his own country’s bars, as the sailors fondly recalled their native pubs, each with its own clientele, particular atmosphere, and choice of mild or bitter ale.
-As the writer said, “Some like mild and some like bitter”.
+Yet, there was no parallel to the Australian’s brusque dismissal of his own country’s bars.
+The British sailors in Brisbane fondly recalled their native pubs, each with its own clientele, particular atmosphere, and choice of mild or bitter ale.
+As the officer put it simply, “Some like mild and some like bitter”.

 ‘Jack’ likes your hotels, and he likes most of all the ‘blokes’ he meets inside.
 The spirit of the bar is just the same as back in England.
 Hail-fellow-well-met is the order of the day, and that suits us.